Coleridge-Initiative/big-data-and-social-science/docs/06-ChapterViz.md

 **M. Adil Yalcin and Catherine Plaisant**

-This chapter will show you how to explore data and communicate results so that data can be turned into interpretable, actionable information.
+This chapter will show you how to explore data in the early phases of a project as well as to communicate results so that data can be turned into interpretable, actionable information.
 There are many ways of presenting statistical information that convey content in a rigorous manner.
-The goal of this chapter is to present an introductory overview of effective visualization techniques for a range of data types and tasks, and to explore the foundations and challenges of information visualization.
+The goal of this chapter is to present an introductory overview of effective visualization techniques for a range of data types and tasks, and to explore the foundations and challenges of information visualization at different stages of a project.

 \vspace*{-6pt}